kubeshop/tracetest/docs/docs/ci-cd-automation/overview.md

 Use the command below, substituting the following placeholders:
 - <your-tracetest-server-url> - the URL to the running Tracetest server you wish to execute the test on.
 Example: http://localhost:11633/
-- <file-path> - the path to the saved Tracetest test.
+- <file-path> - The path to the saved Tracetest test.
 Example: ./mytest.yaml

 ```sh
 docker run --rm -it -v$(pwd):$(pwd) -w $(pwd) --network host --entrypoint tracetest kubeshop/tracetest:latest -s <your-tracetest-server-url> test run  --definition <file-path> --wait-for-result